Toward a Unified de Sitter Holography: A Composite $T\bar{T}$ and $T\bar{T}+\Lambda_2$ Flow

 By introducing the dimensionless energy $\mathcal{E}=EL$ and imposing the continuity condition at the critical deformation parameter,

 the solution to the energy flow equation~\eqref{energy flow equation second step} is obtained as

-As shown in Fig.~\ref{second step}, matching the $T\bar{T}$ and $T\bar{T}+\Lambda_2$ flows at the critical deformation parameter $\lambda_0$ eliminates the complexification of the energy spectrum, allowing the deformation parameter to smoothly approach infinity.
-During this process, the metric of the two-dimensional manifold on which the deformed field theory resides changes from Euclidean to Lorentzian signature, reminiscent of the causal structure across the cosmological horizon in dS spacetime.
-In dS static coordinates, the radial coordinate $r$ is timelike outside the cosmological horizon and spacelike inside it, such that the induced metric on the $r=\text{const.}$ hypersurface possesses Euclidean signature outside the horizon and Lorentzian signature inside.
-This transition naturally supports the holographic interpretation of the composite deformation.
+As shown in Fig.~\ref{second step}, matching the $T\bar{T}$ and $T\bar{T}+\Lambda_2$ flows at the critical deformation parameter $\lambda_0$ avoids the complexification of the energy spectrum, allowing the deformation parameter to continuously approach infinity.
+We emphasize that, when the deformation parameter is increased to the critical value $\lambda_0$, we switch from the $T\bar T$ deformation to the $T\bar T+\Lambda_2$ deformation, while the signature of the manifold on which the field theory is defined changes from Euclidean to Lorentzian.
+This is because the $T\bar T$-deformed theory is defined on a spacelike surface, whereas the $T\bar T+\Lambda_2$-deformed theory is defined on a timelike surface.
+In the following subsection, the flows of the metric and the stress tensor will be discussed in more detail.